Buddha bowls to love:

-Today’s recipe combines two of my favorite things: buddha bowls and Mediterranean food.
-This Mediterranean buddha bowl is packed full of simple healthy ingredients and flavor.
-It’s no secret that I love buddha bowls.
 They are so customizable, and SIMPLE.
 As much as I love to cook, somedays I just feel like making something that is only one or two steps, and buddha bowls are exactly that.
 I have a couple buddha bowl recipes on my blog:

-Mediterranean food being healthy is something we hear often.
-There were plenty of diet trends going around center around eating a Mediterranean based diet.
-Why?
 Well, Mediterranean cuisine is some of the healthiest in the world (a blue zone actually).
-It is so healthy, because it is predominantly plant based, and if you’re making recipes like this Mediterranean Buddha Bowl, then it is 100% plant based.
-Vegan or not, it’s always a good idea to eat more plant based foods.
-If you’re not ready to go fully vegan, but want to eat more plant based foods, then Mediterranean food may be a good place for you to start.
-I have some other delicious Mediterranean inspired recipes on my blog!
+It is so healthy, because it is predominantly plant based, and if you're making recipes like this Mediterranean Buddha Bowl, then it is 100% plant based.
+Vegan or not, it's always a good idea to eat more plant based foods.

-Honestly, it took me way too long to get to the bottom of this funky name.
-There’s not really a clear definition of what a buddha bowl is, but they are a vegan staple.
+Honestly, it took me way too long to get to the bottom of this name.
+There's not really a clear definition of what a buddha bowl is, but they are a vegan staple.
 A buddha bowl is a general term of a plant based bowl loaded with vegetables.
-I don’t think they necessarily have to be vegan, but 99% of the time they are.
-I love buddha bowls, because you can essentially combine any flavors and ingredients you like and make a delicious bowl.
-That’s exactly what I did with this Mediterranean Buddha Bowl.

-Why make this Mediterranean Buddha Bowl:
+Why Make This Mediterranean Buddha Bowl:

-That’s right, this is a protein packed vegan recipe!
-This Mediterranean Buddha Bowl recipe has tofu, quinoa, and hummus which are great sources of vegan protein.
-These ingredients help to make this recipe super filling and nourishing.
 When I first went vegan I was so concerned about not getting enough protein because that was the stereotype around being vegan that I had always heard.
 Funnily enough, I actually started eating more protein after going vegan, because I loved the taste of all the plant based protein options out there.
 Bowls like this Mediterranean Buddha bowl make it easy to get all your necessary protein on a vegan diet.

 Ingredients for this Mediterranean Buddha Bowl: